unicogr/LabHacks/docs/html/_sources/3_VFM.md.txt

 In this tutorial, we will learn how to use [prfpy](https://github.com/VU-Cog-Sci/prfpy) to compute population receptive field maps using 7T-fMRI.

-We will use the *iCORTEX 7T-fMRI* dataset to illustrate how to apply slice timing correction, motion compensation within and between runs, distortion correction, and co-registration with the freesurfer anatomy.
+We will use the *iCORTEX 7T-fMRI* dataset to illustrate how to apply slice timing correction, motion compensation within and between runs, distortion correction, and co-registration with the freesurfer's anatomy.

- > **What we will learn to:**
+ > **Goals**

 * Align repeated runs of a visual field mapping fMRI acquisition.